Estado Novo (Portugal): Regime

 In 1934, Salazar suppressed the National Syndicalist Movement, also known as the camisas azuis ("Blue Shirts") and exiled their leader Francisco Rolão Preto.
 Salazar denounced the National Syndicalists as "inspired by certain foreign models" and condemned their "exaltation of youth, the cult of force through direct action, the principle of the superiority of state political power in social life, and the propensity for organizing masses behind a single leader".
 Despite this, Salazar gave National Syndicalists the opportunity to join the National Union or its youth movement.
 Salazar's own party, the National Union, was formed as a subservient umbrella organisation to support the regime itself, and therefore did not have its own philosophy.
-At the time, many European countries feared the destructive potential of communism.
+At the time, many European countries feared the advance of communist ideology.
 Many members of the National Syndicalist Movement eventually joined the National Union.
 One overriding criticism of his regime is that stability was bought and maintained at the expense of suppression of human rights and liberties.

 According to Marcello Caetano, the Estado Novo's corporatism also took inspiration from Italian fascism.
 In 1935, the regime established the National Foundation for Joy in Labor (FNAT), which took inspiration from the Kraft durch Freude in Germany and the Opera Nazionale Dopolavoro in Italy.
 Salazar admired Mussolini and was influenced by his Labour Charter of 1927, but also claimed that fascist dictatorship was a pagan Caesarist political system that recognised neither legal nor moral limits.